AlisherXujanov/PythonCourse/POSTGRES/2-Second-lesson.md

 > - **OFFSET**	  Skip number of rows before starting to return the rows
 >      ex: SELECT * FROM customers LIMIT 10 OFFSET 10
 >         => this will return 10 rows from the customers table starting from the 10th row
-> --------------------
-> - **FETCH**	  Limit number of rows returned
->          FETCH vs LIMIT
->          LIMIT is the same as FETCH but it is more flexible
->          LIMIT can be used with OFFSET but FETCH cannot
->
->     ex: SELECT * FROM customers FETCH FIRST 10 ROWS ONLY
->        => this will return only 10 rows from the customers table
-> --------------------